- Lady O’Connor DLPatron

 Trustees and Catalyst

-Our board of eight Trustees provides robust and professional direction over the performance of Catalyst and its senior management team in the delivery of high quality and effective services.
+Our board of six Trustees provides robust and professional direction over the performance of Catalyst and its senior management team in the delivery of high quality and effective services.
 They provide sound oversight, change management support, leadership development and accountability.

 If you are interested in becoming a Trustee, you can help us ensure Catalyst continues to develop and to enable more individuals to benefit from the wide range of services it offers in drugs, alcohol and mental health.